zz-studios/vue-router-prop-injector-archive/readme.md

 # Configuration Parameters

-## content
+## Content
-TODO: make the format a callable object...?
 The structure for the content follows closely with the vue-router structure.

+Note: for the continuation of this document, we will leave out the the first two levels of the content object and the routes property for the sake of brevity, vertical real estate, and general sanity:

+		const content = { routes: [/* we will only show this */] }

 Please note the following diferences:

+* Named vs. unnamed router-views
-While vue-router suppors both named and unnamed routes, our structure does not.
+While vue-router supports both named and unnamed router-views, our structure does not.
 That doesn't mean we will not inject content into those routes, just that the structure of the content doesn't support it.
+If you only have the unnamed router-view, it will go under the default router-view name.

 For example, if your route has:

 	const content = {
 		path: '/',
+		name: 'home',
 		component: MainView,
 		props: { mainProp: 'Value' }
 	}

 Our format will still be:

-	const content = {
+	{
 		name: 'home',
+		path: '/',
 		props: {
 			default: {
 				mainProp: 'Value'
 			}
 		}
+	},

+* The path property here is the full path.
+This is because our content matches the router's matched array, not your router's configuration routes.
+Also note that in that matched array, empty sub routes( a child with a path of "") used in the the Vue Routers's nested routes to set the components and props of a route show up with an extra '/'.

+If your router defnition had:

+	{
+		path: '/',
+		children: [
+			{
+				name: 'home',
+				path: '',
+				{
+					path: 'homechild1',
+					children: [
+						{
+							name: 'homechild1',
+							path: '',
+						},
+					],
+				},
 			}
+		]
+	}

+your content would be at:

+	{
+		path: '',
+		children: [
+			{
+				name: 'home',
+				path: '/',
+				{
+					path: '/homechild1',
+					children: [
+						{
+							name: 'homechild1',
+							path: '/homechild1/',
+							props: {
+								default: {
+									mainProp: 'content',
+								}
+							}
+						},
+					],
+				},
+			}
+		]
+	}

+* just like in Vue Router, the child nesting is optional since they are irrelevant due to the name and path being the full path.
+The only reason you may want to use nested routing is for ease of storage and presentation.
+This even includes the empty sub routes (denoted with an extra '/')

+Using the previous example:

+	{
+		path: '',
+	},
+	{
+		name: 'home',
+		path: '/',
+	},
+	{
+		path: '/homechild1',
+	},
+	{
+		name: 'homechild1',
+		path: '/homechild1/',
+		props: {
+			default: {
+				mainProp: 'content',
+			}
+		}
+	},

+Of course, at this point, any content route without prop values is irrelevant, so we can simplify our content object:

+	{
+		name: 'homechild1',
+		path: '/homechild1/',
+		props: {
+			default: {
+				mainProp: 'content',
+			}
+		}
+	},

+Side note: I could have considered not using name at all, since the route is unique enough, but I wanted to support the posibility that a route would move in a site's tree, but still keep its name.
+Which when you think about it, is the reason named routes exist in the first place.

 ## More details examples

-	const content = {
+	{
-		routes: [{
 		name: 'home',
 		props: {
 			default: {
 				mainProp: 'Content',
 			},
 		},
-		}]
 	}

 ### With child routes

-	const content = {
+	{
-		routes: [{
 		props: {
 			default: {
 				mainProp: 'Content',
 			},
 		},
 		children: [{ // note that with child routs, the first child is path = '' and contains the name instead of the '/' parent
 			name: 'home',
 			props: {
 				default: {
 					mainProp: 'Content',
 				},
 			},
 		},{
 			name: 'firstChild',
 			props: {
 				default: {
 					mainProp: 'Content',
 				},
 			},
-			}]
 		}]
 	}

 # Other useful Objects